Jonas-student/pfas-multipollutant-masterthesis/README.md

 - Application of multipollutant methods to PFAS exposure and immune-cardiometabolic health in adolescents

 ### 7. Discussion
-- Interpretation of results, methodological assumptions, considerations and directions for future research.
+- Interpretation of results, methodological assumptions, considerations and directions for future research

 ### 8. Conclusion
-- Summary of key findings and limitations.
+- Summary of key findings and limitations

 ### Appendices
 - Software details
 - Additional simulation insights and visualisations
 - Detailed the simulation procedures

----

-## Repository Structure